-On Thursday, June 14th, the Department of Public Information/Non-Governmental Organizations (DPI*NGO) of the United Nations in collaboration with the Jane Goodall Institute and Disneynature hosted a screening of Disneynature’s newest True-Life Adventure “Chimpanzee.”
-In true Disney-like fashion with panoramic vistas of African sprawling forests, windswept clouds, crackling lightning storms and microscopic night creatures, we followed the story of a young chimpanzee named Oscar coming to terms with the loss of his mother, Isha, and his unusual adoption by the leader of the group, Freddy.
+In the Disney documentary “Chimpanzee” we journey deep into the African rainforest — with its sprawling forests, wind-swept clouds, crackling lightning storms, and microscopic night creatures — and learn the story of a young chimpanzee named Oscar coming to terms with the loss of his mother, Isha, and his unusual adoption by the leader of the group, Freddy.

 In fact, it was this attribute, the making and use of tools, that caused Jane Goodall, chimp pioneer of yore, to suggest a link between chimpanzees and human beings.
-This in turn prompted her boss at the time, Louis Leakey’s now famous response: “Now we must redefine tool, redefine Man, or accept chimpanzees as humans.”
+This in turn prompted her boss at the time, Louis Leakey’s now famous response: “Now we must redefine tool, redefine man, or accept chimpanzees as humans.”

-Afterwards, we listened to Alice Macharia, program director of Africa Programs at the Jane Goodall Institute give a description of initiatives occurring in Tanzania, Uganda and the eastern Democratic Republic of the Congo.
-A variety of methods are implemented to protect the endangered species of chimpanzees through sustaining efforts of environment and community lifestyle.
+I remember viewing this documentary in a public setting well before the pandemic, where Alice Macharia, program director of Africa Programs at the Jane Goodall Institute, described that organization’s initiatives, which are occurring in Tanzania, Uganda, and the eastern Democratic Republic of the Congo.
+A variety of methods have been implemented to protect the endangered species of chimpanzees through sustainable efforts of environment and community lifestyle.

-Shawn Sweeney, national manager of youth outreach and engagement for the Jane Goodall Institute followed to describe the Institute’s global environmental and humanitarian youth program, known as Jane Goodall’s Roots & Shoots.
-The mantra, “What it takes to save a species is what it takes to save the world,” speaks to the Institute’s efforts to engage young people in leading local projects that improve the environment and quality of life for people and animals.
+Shawn Sweeney, national manager of youth outreach and engagement for the Jane Goodall Institute, also spoke about the institute’s global environmental and humanitarian youth program, known as Jane Goodall’s Roots & Shoots.
+Their mantra, “What it takes to save a species is what it takes to save the world,” speaks to the institute’s efforts to engage young people in leading local projects that improve the environment and quality of life for people and animals.